 KENT WOOD / SCIENCE PHOTO LIBRARY KENT WOOD / SCIENCE PHOTO LIBRARY

-A spectacular rain shaft of a summer thunderstorm at sunset sweeps over western Tucson, Arizona and is framed by a pair of cloud to ground lightning bolts.
+A summer thunderstorm at sunset is framed by near and far lightning strikes over west Tucson, Arizona in this time exposure photograph.
 Awesome and intense thunderstorms with powerful gust fronts, heavy rain, hail and lightning are common over the Arizona Desert during the summer months.
 Southwestern weather patterns create thunderstorms by pulling the fuel, moist air, either from the Pacific Baja side or the Gulf of Mexico and mixing it with the dry hot air rising up from the heated desert floor.
 Lightning is beautiful, but dangerous.

 Model release not required.
 Property release not available.